-The Equinox comes in front-wheel-drive or an all-wheel system that powers the front ones until they slip, whereupon it sends torque to the rears.
-It’s basically meant for urban off-roading – snowy streets, or a gravel path to the cottage.
-The vehicle is capable of towing 3,500 lbs.
+The Equinox comes solely with a 3.4-litre V6 and five-speed automatic transmission, and is available in front- or all-wheel drive.
+The AWD system is ‘torque on demand’, powering the front wheels until they slip, whereupon it sends torque to the rear.
+It’s basically meant for urban off-roading: snowy streets, or a gravel path to the cottage.

-The Equinox rides well, but experiences some harshness over sudden bumps.
+The Equinox rides like a big car, soft and almost wallowy.
 The electric-assist steering gains needed resistance on the highway, but it’s vague at lower speeds, often to the point that the steering wheel doesn’t feel connected.

 The Equinox’s interior is roomy and practical, although the seats are hard.
 The front passenger seat folds flat, and like the Malibu Maxx, the clever rear 60/40 folding seat can be slid on its tracks 5 cm forward and 15 cm back, giving the option of more legroom or more cargo space.
-The cargo area needs the help; the rear strut towers take up much of it, covered by big plastic towers.
-To make the most of it, Chevrolet includes a slide-out, three-position shelf, à la the Chrysler PT Cruiser, which can double as a cargo security cover or table.
+The front passenger seat also folds flat, further extending the cargo space, and its hard front seatback can be used as a table or desktop.

 Both FWD and AWD come in LS or LT trim.
 The base LS includes air conditioning, automatic power locks with keyless entry, automatic headlights, fog lamps, roof rack side rails, 16-inch steel wheels, full instrumentation, power windows, tilt wheel, and CD player with six speakers.
 ABS is standard on the AWD model.